markfinger/django-node/docs/js_services.md

-JS Services
+JS services
 ===========

-django-node provides a way to host JS services on a persistent Node server.
-Utilising JS services opens up Node's diverse ecosystem to a Python process.
+JS services operate under a request/response pattern, whereby the python process sends a request to a service and will wait until the service has responded.

 # TODO
-communicates via http
-kwargs to base_service.send
-module.exports
+sending data to services (kwargs to base_service.send) exporting the service as a CommonJS module how to access node's ecosystem (call django_node.npm.install when defining your services)